18F/18f.gsa.gov/_join/index.md

 ### 18F is an equal opportunity employer

-We're building a team that looks like the United States.
+We're building a team that reflects the United States.
 We don't discriminate based on race, color, religion, sex, gender identity or expression, national origin, political affiliation, sexual orientation, marital status, disability, genetic information, age, membership in an employee organization, retaliation, parental status, military service, or other non-merit factors.
 If you have the skills we need, that’s all that matters.

 ### How we collect and review applications